 Vans® is the largest brand in our Active segment.
 The Vans® brand offers performance and casual footwear and apparel targeting younger consumers that sit at the center of action sports, art, music and street fashion.
-Vans® products are available globally primarily through specialty, chain stores, independent distributors and licensees, independently-operated partnership stores, concession retail stores, approximately 605 VF-operated stores, on websites with strategic digital partners and online at www.vans.com.
+Vans® products are available globally through chain stores, specialty stores, independent distributors and licensees, independently-operated partnership stores, concession retail stores, approximately 660 VF-operated stores, on websites with strategic digital partners and online at www.vans.com.